DJ5harma/Blitzit/README.md

 Wait and it'll automatically run these:

-- The Webrtc server runs on port : 4444
+- The Webrtc server runs on port : `4444`
-- The main server runs on port : 4000
+- The main server runs on port : `4000`
-- The client react runs on port: 3000
+- The client react runs on port : `3000`
-- The redis server runs on port: 6379
+- The redis server runs on port : `6379`
-- The mongoDB server runs on port: 27017
+- The mongoDB server runs on port : `27017`

+After auto setup, go to `localhost:3000` on any browser